CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 Follow these steps to integrate the `camaa cordova plugin` in your project
 1. Run the following command from your Cordova project directory
 ```
-cordova plugin add cordova-plugin-caaxa
+cordova plugin add cordova-plugin-camaa
 ```
 2. Download `xxx_camdo.plist` and rename it to `cordova_camdo.plist`.
-You should replace this with existing file in your project after you installed the `caaxa cordova plugin`.
+You should replace this with existing file in your project after you installed the `camaa cordova plugin`.

 ---